aantron/ocaml.org/data/planet/kcsrk/ezirmin--an-easy-interface-to-the-irmin-library.md

 strategy is correct.
 Merges can also be equivalently viewed as a <a href="https://arxiv.org/pdf/1311.3903.pdf">pushout in category theory</a>, leading to the same result.
 I will have to save the discussion of the category theoretic reasoning of Irmin merges for another time.
-But Liam O&rsquo;Connor has written a concise
+But Liam O’Connor has written a concise
 <a href="http://liamoc.net/posts/2015-11-10-patch-theory.html">post</a> on the theory of patches
 which is worth a read.</p>